SeungeunLee-d/dx_rt/docs/docs/04_Model_Inference.md

 </p>
 </div>

-- **1**.
-Compiled Model and optional InferenceOption are provided to initialize the InferenceEngine.
+- Compiled Model and optional InferenceOption are provided to initialize the InferenceEngine.
-- **2**.
-Pre-processed Input Tensors are passed to the InferenceEngine for inference.
+- Pre-processed Input Tensors are passed to the InferenceEngine for inference.
-- **3**.
-The InferenceEngine produces Output Tensors as a result of the inference.
+- The InferenceEngine produces Output Tensors as a result of the inference.
-- **4**.
-These outputs are then passed to the Post-Processing stage for interpretation or further action.
+- These outputs are then passed to the Post-Processing stage for interpretation or further action.

 ### Prepare the Model

 Choose one of the following options.

 - Use a pre-built model from **DX ModelZoo**
-- Compile an ONNX model into the **DX-RT** format using **DX-COM** (Refer to the **DX-COM User Guide** for details.)
+- Compile an ONNX model into the **DX-RT** format using **DX-COM** (Refer to the **DEEPX DX-COM User Manual** for details.)

+---

 ### Configure Inference Options

 Create a `dxrt::InferenceOption` object to configure runtime settings for the inference engine.

+> **NOTE.**
-**Note.** This option is temporarily unsupported in the current version, and will be available in the next release.
+> This option is temporarily unsupported in the current version, and will be available in the next release.

+---

 ### Load the Model into the Inference Engine

 Create a `dxrt::InferenceEngine` instance using the path to the compiled model directory.
 Hardware resources are automatically initialized during this step.

-If `dxrt::InferenceEngine` is **not** provided, a default option is applied.
+If `dxrt::InferenceOption` is **not** provided, a default option is applied.

 ```
 auto ie = dxrt::InferenceEngine("yolov5s.dxnn");
 auto ie = dxrt::InferenceEngine("yolov5s.dxnn", &option);
 ```

+---

 ### Connect Input Tensors